marvin-ong/AIML-projects/README.md

 Come up with a customer profile (characteristics of a customer) of the different products Perform uni-variate and multi-variate analyses Generate a set of insights and recommendations that will help the company in targeting new customers Context - The data is for customers of the treadmill product(s) of a retail store called Cardio Good Fitness.
-It contains the following variables
+It contains the following variables:

 Product - the model no. of the treadmill <br>
 Age - in no of years, of the customer<br>